Ligh1zy/Ligh1zy/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a Simon says game
+- 🔭 I’m currently working on a data base project
 - 🌱 I’m currently learning acounting, programming and differential equations
 - 💬 Ask me about programming stuff!
 - 📫 How to reach me: jsantiago5009@interbayamon.edu or jomuel2013@gmail.com